bernhardAxonIvy/doc/source/designer-guide/data-modeling/business-data.rst

    provide and consume :ref:`integration-rest`.
 If you customize the serialization of Jackson, it will very likely also affect the serialization of Java objects which are used as input or return parameter of any REST service.
-If a serialization behaviour must only be applied for the BusinessData serialization, declare it as :ref:`business-data-own-module`.
+If a serialization behavior must only be applied for the BusinessData serialization, declare it as :ref:`business-data-own-module`.

 Custom constructor